Info about the ride

 Will people be taking pictures?
 Yes.
 While no unsanctioned photography is allowed at the start and end of the ride, the rest of the ride takes place on public streets and you should expect that photos will be taken, by news outlets and others.
 If you don’t want naked pictures of yourself on the internet, don’t be naked at the World Naked Bike Ride.

 How long is the ride?
-It’s about 12 miles, at our slow pace it takes us about 1-2 hours to complete.
+It’s about 12-15 miles, at our slow pace it takes us about 1-2 hours to complete.
 The route will be posted a month before the ride.
+You don’t have to ride the full route, and can feel free to return to the footprint early.

 What if I fall behind or get lost?
 You probably won’t.
 This isn’t a race, and we do our best to keep the group together.
 We may stretch into smaller groups, but even if you end up in a group of 20 instead of a group of 2000, you’ll feel safe.
 Really, you’ll be okay.
 We take care of each other.
-Besides, the police are blocking car traffic for us.
-Even if you end up alone, you won’t get arrested.
-If you are alone, stick to well-lit streets and obey traffic laws.
+But if you are alone, stick to well-lit streets and obey traffic laws.

 What if I get a flat tire?
-There will be some bike mechanics along the ride.
+Please come prepared.
 You can also expect other cyclists to help.
 We will also have a support vehicle following the ride and picking up people with broken bikes.
 You may ONLY use this vehicle if your bike is in fact broken.

 What if I fall?
 Injuries are rare.
 We’ll try to have medics riding along to patch you up, or call 911 if something really bad happens but you might want to bring your own cell phone just in case.
 By the way, the most common reasons for falling are hitting potholes, getting caught in the train tracks, and collisions with other cyclists.
 Watch where you’re going!